 In Years 4, 5 and 6, children have access to Reading Plus, an adaptive literacy program that develops the fluency, comprehension, and motivation students need to be successful readers.
 Reading Plus is a web-based program that builds upon the foundational skills of phonics and phonemic awareness to develop silent reading fluency, comprehension (deeper understanding), and re-engaging reluctant readers in Reading for Pleasure.
 Using a unique Guided Window system, Reading Plus accelerates silent reading speed and increases pupil’s stamina.
 It consists of 3 areas: Reading, Vocabulary and Visual Skills.

 Pupils choose from a wide variety of age-appropriate texts (fiction, non-fiction and informational) that are matched to the individual’s reading level.
 Having read a text selection, pupils practice applying their knowledge and understanding by answering 10 comprehension questions.
 These questions target the pupil’s knowledge and skill of inference, referral and use of language.
 This forms a basis for critical thinking.

 We encourage children to become independent and creative readers who are motivated to write.
 Across the school, we teach children to write effectively and coherently for different purposes and audiences.
 In order for children to be able to do this, we immerse them in a rich text environment providing models of different genres.
 Teaching writing is carefully planned and structured.
 Children are initially introduced to specific types of writing; they explore examples of a particular style and look closely at structure and vocabulary.
 They have opportunities to model and plan their own writing in a particular style before producing their own piece of writing.
 Opportunities for editing and re-drafting their work are encouraged.

-If you require any more information about how we teach English in school then please do not hesitate to speak to your child’s class teacher or Miss Anne-Marie Lewis.
+If you require any more information about how we teach English in school then please do not hesitate to speak to your child’s class teacher or Mr Andrew Howe.